eraofchaos/eraofchaos.github.io/units/Unicorn.md

  **talk3:** I hate it when my mane is tarnished by dust.
 Or blood.

-### Talent
+## Talent
-### Awaking
+## Awaking
- **Possible:** YES
+ **Is it possible right now?** YES

  **Score up:** 94206

- **Name:** War Unicorn
+ **Awaking Name:** War Unicorn

- **Description:** Unicorns with golden hair are very rare.
+ **Awaking Description:** Unicorns with golden hair are very rare.
 They are often called the sacred beasts by elves of Avlee and are worshipped by them.
 Whenever the forest of Tula Lian encounters a major crisis, the golden light will once again shine through the forest.